Camille Grammer Poses For Stunning, Rare Photo With Daughter Mason As She Celebrates 51st Birthday

 “My mom is my hero,” Mason said in an interview with Genlux magazine.
 “She’s been through so much, but in the end, she always comes out stronger.
 She’s an amazing woman who never gives up.
 I love her so much.”

 Camille’s two kids from her marriage to Kelsey Grammer are standing by her now more than ever as she reportedly faces estrangement from some of her RHOBH co-stars.
-While Camille is smiling on the outside, am insider told Us Weekly she “needs a break” from the drama she went through on last season’s RHOBH, most notably during the emotionally draining reunion.
+While Camille is smiling on the outside, an insider told Us Weekly she “needs a break” from the drama she went through on last season’s RHOBH, most notably during the emotionally draining reunion.

 “She needs to focus on rebuilding her house that burned down and her marriage,” the source said.